HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep

 \section{Methodology}

-We make use of the residual neural network presented by \citetalias{canameras21b}, and therefore refer the interested reader to that publication, as well as to \citet{canameras23}, for details.
+We made use of the residual neural network presented by \citetalias{canameras21b}, and we refer to that publication as well as to \citet{canameras23}, for further details.
 In the following, we give a short summary of the network architecture, the ground truth data set, and the training procedure.